 Recent years have seen an unqualified growth in understanding the role of pharmacy. from research laboratories to patient care settings.
 Our faculty conducts a wide range of innovative and advanced research that is closely aligned with the research priorities at the University of Oklahoma Health Sciences Center.

 The College aims to promote and foster research of the highest caliber.
 It endeavors to provide outstanding support to its faculty to obtain extramurally sponsored grant funding.
-The College provides support in identifying funding opportunities, proposal preparation, post grant administration and management and facilitates the interaction between multidisciplinary focus groups (link to our research resources page).
+The College provides support in identifying funding opportunities, proposal preparation, post grant administration and management and facilitates the interaction between multidisciplinary focus groups (Research Resources).
 The College also sponsors its own internal seed grant program to encourage and cultivate scholarly research.

 Our overarching mission is to foster the development of research in the basic, clinical, and social administrative sciences so as to advance health care outcomes for all.